 The University of Glasgow is perhaps one of the more iconic locations you will find in the city.
 The history of the University unquestionably ensures its prestigious status; it was founded in 1451 and is the fourth oldest university in the English-speaking world.
 There are so many stunning architectural elements found throughout the University campus.
 One of the most photographed locations is the Cloisters.
 The transverse ribbed vault is the definition of iconic, and, fittingly, is a popular filming location.
 More recently the University, and the Cloisters in particular, were the stand-in for Harvard University in series (season) 3 of the Starz television show, Outlander (as an aside, if you are interested in Outlander, there are some fun surprises on our Wee Golden Walks of Edinburgh.
 Make sure to book a tour to find out more).

 Changing the pace quite a bit, but still a fun cultural icon, is the Glasgow Subway.
-It has to be one of the quaintest, one of the cleanest, and certainly the easiest, subway system I have ever been on.
+It has to be one of the quaintest, cleanest, and certainly the easiest, subway system I have ever been on.
 It has been in operation since 1896 and is the third oldest underground metro system in the world (behind the London Underground and Budapest Metro).
 The media has often used the nickname, 'The Clockwork Orange' to describe the subway.
 However, there is doubt as to whether locals use the term, and the consensus seems to be that most just call it 'the subway'.
 Regardless, this small but functional underground system is a practical option when in Glasgow and getting to different sections of the city (such as the Kelvingrove Museum mentioned above).

 Modern Pursuits